Eurasiatic languages

-Eurasiatic is a proposed language macrofamily that would include many language families historically spoken in northern, western, and southern Eurasia.
+Eurasiatic is a hypothetical and controversial language macrofamily proposal that would include many language families historically spoken in northern, western, and southern Eurasia.

 The idea of a Eurasiatic superfamily dates back more than 100 years.
 Joseph Greenberg's proposal, dating to the 1990s, is the most widely discussed version.
 In 2013, Mark Pagel and three colleagues published what they believe to be statistical evidence for a Eurasiatic language family.

-The branches of Eurasiatic vary between proposals, but typically include Altaic (Mongolic, Tungusic and Turkic), Chukchi-Kamchatkan, Eskimo–Aleut, Indo-European, and Uralic—although Greenberg uses the controversial Uralic-Yukaghir classification instead.
+The branches of Eurasiatic vary between proposals, but typically include the highly controversial Altaic macrofamily (composed in part of Mongolic, Tungusic and Turkic), Chukchi-Kamchatkan, Eskimo–Aleut, Indo-European, and Uralic—although Greenberg uses the controversial Uralic-Yukaghir classification instead.
 Other branches sometimes included are the Kartvelian and Dravidian families, as proposed by Pagel et al., in addition to the language isolates Nivkh, Etruscan and Greenberg's "Korean–Japanese–Ainu".
 Some proposals group Eurasiatic with even larger macrofamilies, such as Nostratic; again, many other professional linguists regard the methods used as invalid.

+The hypothesis has fallen out of favour and has limited degrees of acceptance, predominantly among a minority of Russian linguists.
+Linguists worldwide reject Eurasiatic and many other macrofamily hypotheses.